TrellixVulnTeam/swahilipython_SCMU/Doc/library/functions.rst

    object with the same value when passed to :func:`eval`, otherwise the representation is a string enclosed in angle brackets that contains the name of the type of the object together with additional information often including the name and address of the object.
-A class can control what this function returns for its instances by defining a :meth:`__repr__` method.
+A kundi can control what this function returns for its instances by defining a :meth:`__repr__` method.